rpcrimi/PEP0008/markdown/layout.md

 		return total
 ```
-This class is much easier to understand for developers to read.
-For example, the spacing between functions clearly seperates their functionality.
-While blank lines should always be used, they should be used sparingly.
-For example, a developer may think it is acceptable to put multiple blank lines between statements to improve readability.
-However, this can actually make the code more illegible as a developer reading may think that the large seperation between code segments means that they do functionally different things.
+This class is much easier for developers to read.
+The spacing between functions clearly separates their functionality.
+While blank lines should be used, multiple blank lines should be used sparingly.
+For example, a developer may think putting multiple blank lines between statements improves readability.
+However, it actually makes the code more illegible.
+The reader may assume that the large separation between code segments means that the segments do functionally different things.
 Thus, it is recommended to only use one blank line between code segments.
+Save multiple blank lines for delineating truly separate function entities.

 <a id="Line Length"></a>
 ## Line Length
-There are times when a single line of code can stretch far beyond the width of the screen.
+There are times when a single line of code can stretch beyond the width of the screen, which is inconvenient for the reader.
 In these cases, it is important to break up the line into multiple structured lines.
-This will improve the readability of the code for other developers.
-It is recommended to limit lines to 79 characters which is the standard width of most IDE's.
-This will help when transferring code between machines a screens as a developer will always be able to read a full line of code on their screen.
+It is recommended to limit lines to 79 characters, the standard width of most IDE's.
+This helps when code must be transferred between machines.
+It ensures that any developer will be able to view an entire line of code on any screen.

 ## Up Next